vmware-tanzu/cartographer/rfc/rfc-0020-resources-update-after-success.md

-# Draft RFC 20 Update Resources Only After Success/Failure
+# Draft RFC 20 Read Resources Only When In Success State

 ## Summary

-Cartographer is currently unable to determine when an input to a resource has reached success, failed, or is still processing.
-Making Carto aware of status indications is not sufficient, as frequent updates to a resource could keep it in a constant state of 'processing', even as it succeeds and fails on multiple successive inputs.
-Carto should wait until an input has resulted in success or failure before updating the resource with new input.
+Cartographer is currently unable to connect an output of a resource to the inputs of said resource.
+Cartographer is also unable to determine when an input to a resource has reached success, failed, or is still processing.
+Templates should enable authors to specify the indications of successful reconciliation.
+Given that, Carto should only read the status of an object when said object has completed reconciling and is in a good state.
+(Updates to the object may happen continuously)

 ## Motivation